musc-lab/musc-lab/index.md

 We are a group of researchers with a keen interest in many exciting areas of high-frequency and high-speed electronics.
 Our [research](/research/) interests include:

 - High-frequency (RF to THz) integrated circuits;
+- Reconfigurable RF circuits and systems;
+- High-precision and high-speed optoelectronic sensors and systems;
 - Microelectronic and photonic devices, such as micro-electromechanical (MEMS) devices;
 - Novel antennas, frequency selective surfaces, and passive components;
-- Reconfigurable high-frequency circuits and systems;
 <!-- - High-precision sensing systems using radar and laser time-of-flight (ToF) principles; -->
-- Applications of high-frequency electronics to biomedical, industrial, environmental, and humanitarian problems;
+- Applications of high-frequency electronics to biomedical, healthcare, industrial, environmental, and humanitarian problems;
-- High-speed wireline and optical communications circuits.

 Critical to our scientific research efforts is a pursuit of fundamental understanding of the engineering principles of high frequency electronics.
 A major mission of our work is to formulate and disseminate such understanding through university [education](/education/) as well as community [outreach](/education/outreach.html).
 <!---